FOSSEE/st-scripts/getting-started-with-functions/script.rst

 {{{ switch to next slide, even_digits }}}

 .. def even_digits( n ):
-..    """returns True if all the digits of number n is even
+..    """returns True if all the digits in the number n are even,
-..    returns False if all the digits of number n is not even"""
+..    returns False if all the digits in the number n are not even"""
 ..     if n < 0: n = -n
 ..     while n > 0:
 ..         if n % 2 == 1: